Q: How much salt is in there?

 Q: How long do your vegetable ferments last?

-A: We feel our krauts and kimchi taste best if consumed within six months of being packaged and each label is marked accordingly.
+A: We feel our krauts and kimchi taste best if consumed within six months of being packaged, opened or unopened!
+Each batch is marked accordingly.
 Raw, fermented vegetables can last much longer, and don’t really “go bad,” but their flavor, crunchiness, acidity, etc. will continue to change over time.